-Best of all, the waterproofing is excellent!
+Best of all, the waterproofing is excellent, which is how it found its way on our list of the best emergency radios!
 All the doors and knobs are sealed as they should be, and this tough little guy does well in rain or snow.
 The big downer for us was the lack of instructions.
 We're well-versed in tech but could not figure out where the port for charging external devices was located without a little help from FosPower.
 It turns out, directions are available online, but only if you ask for them.
 If you don't mind that, this is a feature-heavy emergency radio that is made to survive the worst of Mother Nature.

 - Flashlight + reading light

 - Instructions not included

 Best Alert System: American Red Cross Emergency Weather Radio

 When you need a grab-and-go radio that looks as cool as it works, you want this Eton model from the American Red Cross.
 This is a sharp little device in red casing with silver accents.
 It also has a big handle that begs to go with you everywhere.
 Featurewise, you'll get the usual offerings.
 There's an AM/FM radio and NOAA weather bands.
 The receiver is digital, and it's simple to switch between stations and bands.
 The internal battery is rechargeable with a built-in solar panel, a hand turbine power generator, or AAA batteries.